relacs/makertai/README.md

    ```
    sudo ./makertaikernel.sh init
    ```
-   to make sure you have `/var/log/messages` (needed for RTAI switch tests), get a visible boot menu, can pass kernel parameter to the RTAI kernel, have comedi devices assigned to the `iocard` group, and have the RTAI sources downloaded.
+   to download all required packages, make sure you have `/var/log/messages` (needed for RTAI switch tests), get a visible boot menu, can pass kernel parameter to the RTAI kernel, have comedi devices assigned to the `iocard` group, and have the RTAI sources downloaded.

    This command ends with showing you the RTAI kernel patches available for your machine.